mozilla/tofino/README.md

 ## Developing

-* `npm start` - Runs the build.
-Builds the client/renderer code via webpack in `production` mode.
-Should be rather similar to a packaged build.
+* `npm start` - Runs the build in `production` mode.
+Should be similar to a packaged build.
-* `npm run dev` - Runs the build in `development` with hot module reloading via webpack.
+* `npm run dev` - Runs the build in `development` mode with hot module reloading.
 * `npm run package` - Creates a distributable package.

 ## Testing

-Currently runs eslint and ui tests with mocha.
+Currently runs linting, unit and webdriver tests with mocha.

 ```
 npm test